 Located a few kilometres out from Bang Bao on Koh Chang, Koh Klum is the first island seen as you leave the harbour proper.

-Nearly all the 3 island boat trips and private speedboat charters pull in at Koh Klum as their first stop, before moving onto Koh Wai or heading across to Koh Laoya.
+Nearly all the 3 island boat trips and local (as opposed to Koh Rang) private speedboat charters pull in at Koh Klum as one the stops with Koh Wai and Koh Laoya.
 There is some good snorkeling on its north east tip.

-In late 2109, a unique resort, Koom NangPhaya was added on the small sandy shingle beach at the southern end.
+Koom NangPhaya is the solitary resort on the small sandy shingle beach at the southern end.

 Koom NangPhaya Resort